argumenta/argumenta/doc/README.Admin.markdown

 # Argumenta Admin

-These notes on server administration show how to create and restore database backups.
+These notes on server administration show how to backup, restore, and migrate the database.

 ## Backup